Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Introduction

-However, with LLMs deeply ingrained in various applications that require long-context comprehension \cite{yang2018hotpotqa, kočiský2017narrativeqa} and generation \cite{lu2021codexglue, huang2021efficient}, the demand for long-context LLMs capable of comprehending and generating extremely long sequences effectively and efficiently becomes increasingly indispensable and urgent.
-Consequently, researchers have devoted significant efforts to enhancing the Transformer architecture to address the long-context problem in LLMs, including optimization on the efficiency of attention (Sec.\ref{subsec: effcient_attention}), context window extension with extra memory mechanisms (Sec.\ref{subsec: long-term_memory}), effective length generalization with extrapolative positional embeddings (Sec.\ref{subsec: extrapolative_pe}), context pre/post-processing (Sec.\ref{subsec: context_processing}), and other miscellaneous methods (Sec.\ref{subsec: miscellaneous}) such as specific pre-training objectives, mixture of experts, quantization, parallelism, etc.
+With LLMs deeply ingrained in various applications that require long-context comprehension~\cite{yang2018hotpotqa, kočiský2017narrativeqa} and generation~\cite{lu2021codexglue, huang2021efficient}, the demand for long-context LLMs capable of comprehending and generating extremely long sequences effectively and efficiently becomes increasingly indispensable and urgent.
+Consequently, researchers have devoted significant efforts to enhancing the Transformer architecture to address the long-context problem in LLMs, including optimization on the efficiency of attention (Section \ref{subsec: effcient_attention}), context window extension with extra memory mechanisms (Section \ref{subsec: long-term_memory}), effective length generalization with extrapolative PEs (Section \ref{subsec: extrapolative_pe}), context pre/postprocessing (Section \ref{subsec: context_processing}), and other miscellaneous methods (Section \ref{subsec: miscellaneous}) such as specific pretraining objectives, mixture of experts (MoE), quantization, parallelism, etc.